Yang Zhi (empress): As empress dowager

 Yang Jun quickly showed himself to be autocratic and incompetent, drawing the ire of many other nobles and officials.
 He tried to appease them by bestowing many titles and honors among them, but this only brought further contempt for his actions.
 He knew Emperor Hui's empress Jia Nanfeng to be strong-willed and treacherous, so he tried to put people loyal to him in charge of all the defense forces of the capital Luoyang, and also ordered that all edicts not only be signed by the emperor but also by Empress Dowager Yang before they could be promulgated.

 Empress Jia, however, wanted to be involved in the government, and was angry that she was constantly rebuffed by Empress Dowager Yang and Yang Jun.
 She therefore conspired with the eunuch Dong Meng (董猛) and the generals Meng Guan (孟觀) and Li Zhao (李肇) against the Yangs.
-She tried to include Sima Liang into the conspiracy, but Sima Liang declined; instead, she persuaded her brother-in-law, Sima Wei the Prince of Chu, to join her plan.
-In 291, after Sima Wei returned to Luoyang from his defense post (Jing Province (荊州, modern Hubei and Hunan)) with his troops, a coup went into progress.
+She tried to include Sima Liang in the conspiracy, but Sima Liang declined; instead, she persuaded her brother-in-law, Sima Wei the Prince of Chu, to join her plan.
+In 291, after Sima Wei returned to Luoyang from his defense post (Jing Province (荊州, modern Hubei and Hunan)) with his troops, a coup went into progress in April.

 Empress Jia, who had her husband easily under her control, had him issue an edict declaring that Yang Jun had committed crimes and should be removed from his posts.
 It also ordered Sima Wei and Sima Yao (司馬繇) the Duke of Dong'an to attack Yang's forces and defend against counterattacks.
 Quickly, it became clear that Yang was in trouble.
 Empress Dowager Yang, trapped in the palace herself, wrote an edict ordering assistance for Yang Jun and put it on arrows, shooting it out of the palace.
 Empress Jia then made the bold declaration that Empress Dowager Yang was committing treason.
 Yang Jun was quickly defeated, and his clan was massacred.
 Only his wife Lady Pang, the empress dowager's mother, was pardoned and allowed to live with the empress dowager.
 However, Empress Jia continued to be resentful, and soon had Empress Dowager Yang deposed from her position and made a commoner, and then had Lady Pang executed, despite humble pleas from the empress dowager, who was put under house arrest inside the palace.
-Initially, her closest servants were allowed to remain to serve her, but in 292, Empress Jia had them moved elsewhere.
+Initially, her closest servants were allowed to remain to serve her, but in February 292, Empress Jia had them moved elsewhere.
 In despair, Empress Dowager Yang refused to eat and died after eight days of not eating.